AtelierSoude/OpenRepairPlatform/README.md

 In the debug section, in the left vertical bar, you can see all the breakpoints, all the variables and their content, and the call stack.
 You can click on any step of the call stack, and browser the variables, test some code, etc, at this step.

-### Coding "live"

-The local code is mounted in a Docker volume, so if you change the code locally and refresh your browser, you will immediatly see the changes.

 ### Run unit tests